potatoqualitee/psmodulecache/README.md

 ## Documentation

-Just copy the code below and modify the line **`modules-to-cache: PSFramework, Pester, dbatools`** with the modules you need.
+Just copy the code below and modify the line **`modules-to-cache: PSFramework, PoshRSJob, dbatools`** with the modules you need.

-If you need to use `RequiredVersion`, add a colon then the version: **`modules-to-cache: PSFramework, Pester:4.10.1, dbatools:1.0.0`**
+If you need to use `RequiredVersion`, add a colon then the version: **`modules-to-cache: PSFramework, Pester:4.10.1, dbatools:1.1.0`**

 ```yaml
     - name: Install and cache PowerShell modules